Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

 It needs to be noted that for a specific scalar function $B_\alpha$, the decomposition routine is not unique.
-In fact, for a collection of scalar functions $\{ B_\alpha \}$, different choices of decomposition routines for each scalar function can lead to varied numbers of nonequivalent tensor components and times rules.
-This, in turn, significantly increases the computational cost of the model training and applications.
-Due to the large number of possible decomposition routines, it is practically impossible to loop over all cases.
-For instance, in the case of the moment tensors with level=28 as defined by Shapeev~\cite{mtp1}, there are more than $10^{2195}$ possible decomposition routines.
-Shapeev~\cite{mtp1} simply pointed out that minimizing the sum of dimensions for each decomposition and maximizing tensor reuse can be served as a guideline for the selection of decomposition routines.
+For instance, in the case presented in Sec.~\ref{sec:mtmmodel}, the scalar function $B_\alpha$ can be obtained by three different contraction processes: $(M_{1,3}:M_{2,2})\cdot M_{3,1}$, $(M_{1,3}\cdot M_{3,1}):M_{2,2}$ and $(M_{2,2}\otimes M_{3,1})_{ijk} (M_{1,3})_{ijk}$.
+In fact, for a collection of scalar functions $\{ B_\alpha \}$, different choices of decomposition routines for each scalar function can lead to varied numbers of $n_b$ and $n_t$.
+This, in turn, significantly influences the computational cost of the model training and applications.
+Because of the large number of possible decomposition routines, it is practically impossible to loop over all cases.
+For instance, in the case of the moment tensors with level 28 as defined by Shapeev~\cite{mtpal2}, there are more than $10^{2195}$ possible decomposition routines, which are derived by multiplying the number of unique decompositions for each scalar function in the basis set defined by the level 28.
+Shapeev~\cite{mtp1} simply pointed out that minimizing the sum of dimensions for each decomposition and maximizing tensor reuse can serve as a guideline for the selection of decomposition routines.
 Although this scheme may result in a reasonable solution, it could introduce ambiguity, e.g., when multiple decomposition routines have the same sum of dimensions or intermediate tensors, and thus might not consistently ensure the optimal solution.

 To tackle this issue, we propose a straightforward approach to obtain the optimal decomposition routine for each scalar function using genetic algorithms (GA).
 Specifically, we construct all possible decomposition trees for each scalar function.
 These trees constitute a ``tree collection" and are denoted as $\{ T_i^\alpha \}$ for a scalar function $B_\alpha$.
 For each scalar function $B_\alpha$, we assign a ``gene" $k$, which picks the $k$-th tree out of $\{ T_i^\alpha \}$.
 For a collection of scalar functions, a sequence $ \{ k_1, k_2, \cdots, k_n \} $ forms an individual, which represents a decomposition routine.
 The objective of optimizing the computation routine amounts to minimizing the number of nonequivalent tensor components and the count of times rules.
 To quantify this, we define a cost function $F(R)$